19hours/sg-statutes/Acts/Town Councils Act.md

 51\.
 Any charges, fees or expenses or any penalties for late payment of such charges or fees payable to a Town Council under this Act —

-(a) may be recovered by the Town Council by an action for a debt in any court of competent authority; and
+(a) may be recovered by the Town Council by an action for a debt in any court of competent authority.

-(b) shall for the purposes of the Small Claims Tribunals Act (Cap.
-308) be deemed to be moneys payable under a contract for the provision of services and the Town Council may lodge a claim for the payment of the charges, fees or expenses or any penalties for late payment of such charges or fees with a Small Claims Tribunal in accordance with the provisions of that Act.

-[45

-[37/96]
+[Act 33 of 2018 wef 01/11/2019]

+(b) [Deleted by Act 33 of 2018 wef 01/11/2019]

 ### Protection from personal liability